SuzeShardlow/SuzeShardlow.github.io/_sketchnotes/2019_05_21_blogging_is_for_everyone.md

 ---
 layout: sketchnote
 name: Blogging Is For Everyone
-sub_headline: Sketchnote of a talk by Ana Rodrigues.
+sub_headline: Sketchnote of a talk by Ana Rodrigues
 image: /images/sketchnotes/2019_05_21_blogging_is_for_everyone.jpg
 comments: true
 ---